Rachel, Nevada: Climate

 Rachel has a cold desert climate (Köppen climate classification BWk), with cold winters, warm summers and a high diurnal temperature variation.
 The average annual high temperature is 20.3 C, while the average annual low temperature is 0.3 C. July has the highest average high at 33.2 C and the highest average low at 12.1 C. January has the lowest average high at 7.8 C. December has the lowest average low at -9.9 C. The highest temperature ever recorded was 40 C in July and the lowest temperature ever recorded was -29 C in January.

 Rachel receives 139 mm of precipitation, with the climate being consistently dry like the rest of the Great Basin.
 July, the wettest month, receives 21 mm of rainfall on average.
 September, the driest month, receives 7.4 mm of rainfall on average.
 Rachel receives a few inches of snowfall every winter.

 Economy

 While a local tungsten mine was operative, the community numbered over 500 inhabitants, but after the mine's closing in 1988, the population rapidly dwindled.

-D.C.
-Day, Rachel's founder, died on July 25, 1997.
-Fay Day, his widow, died on March 13, 2011.
-She was buried in the Rachel Cemetery on March 19, 2011.

-The Area 51 Research Center, a small UFO souvenir shop, closed in the fall of 2001.
-It has since re-opened in a corner of the Little A'Le'Inn.
-The community's only gas station went out of business in the winter of 2006–07, shortly after being acquired by a new owner, an investor from California.
-The gas station later reopened with gas and a store under the name Alien Cowpoke in October 2020.
+The Area 51 Research Center, a small UFO souvenir shop, closed in November 2001.
+It subsequently re-opened in a corner of the Little A'Le'Inn, previously the Rachel Bar and Gril.
+It is a small bar, restaurant and motel located in Rachel, along the Extraterrestrial Highway.

-The Little A'Le'Inn

-The Little A'Le'Inn, previously the Rachel Bar and Grill, is a small bar, restaurant and motel located in Rachel, along the Extraterrestrial Highway.
 The business has been running for over 20 years and is frequented by visitors to the local Area 51.
-The business has a variety of Area 51 and UFO related merchandise for sale such as maps of the area, posters, postcards, and toys, and offers an "Alien Burger".

 The inn opened circa 1989.
 The original owners were Joe (now deceased) and Pat Travis.
-In 1991 Joe and Pat wanted something unique for the Bar and Grill because they felt that "Joe and Pat's" was not exciting (according to patron Bruce Hooker).
-They held a contest won by Bruce Hooker with "A'le'Inn" (a play on "alien").
-The current owners of the Little A'Le'Inn are Pat and her daughter Connie.